- Departments & Divisions

-Eight Michigan Natural Resources Trust Fund (MNRTF) grants have been awarded to the City of East Lansing since 1995.
+Since 1995, 11 Michigan Natural Resources Trust Fund (MNRTF) grants have been awarded to the City of East Lansing, totaling more than $3.1 million.
 MNRTF provides financial assistance to local governments to purchase land or rights to land for public recreation and/or environmental protection.
 It also assists in the appropriate development of land for public outdoor recreation.
 The grants awarded to the City of East Lansing have significantly contributed to the growth and enhancement of the City of East Lansing’s park system.

-In 1997, the City received its second MNRTF grant to construct a large portion of the Northern Tier Trail from Tower Avenue to Abbey Road.
-The City was awarded $375,000 by MNRTF and the City of East Lansing contributed a 25 % local match of $125,000.
+- In 1997, the City received its second MNRTF grant to construct a large portion of the Northern Tier Trail from Tower Avenue to Abbey Road.
+The City was awarded $375,000 by MNRTF and the City of East Lansing contributed a 25 percent local match of $125,000.

-In 2004, a MNRTF grant was awarded to construct a one-mile extension of the Northern Tier Trail from the East Lansing Soccer Complex to State Road.The City was awarded $92,400 by MNRTF and the City of East Lansing contributed a 34 % local match of $117,600.
+- In 2004, a MNRTF grant was awarded to construct a one-mile extension of the Northern Tier Trail from the East Lansing Soccer Complex to State Road.The City was awarded $92,400 by MNRTF and the City of East Lansing contributed a 34 percent local match of $117,600.

 - In 2007, a MNRTF grant was awarded to make improvements to White Park.
 The improvements included paving of the existing parking lots, renovation of an existing softball field, installation of the City’s first interpretive nature trail and installation of a picnic pavilion.
 The City was awarded $225,000 by MNRTF and the City of East Lansing contributed a 25 percent local match of $75,000.